About

 The kinds of questions I am interested in are:

-- what discrete categories of sound do language users extract from a continuous acoustic signal?
+- what discrete categories of sound or form do language users extract from a continuous acoustic or visual signal?

-- what relationships may hold between these sound categories in a given language?
+- what relationships may hold between these categories in a given language?

 - what patterns and processes apply to these categories?